 Have a little think about what you enjoy doing together and incorporate it into the proposal.
 If you’re nature lovers, why not consider popping the question at the summit of your favorite hiking spot?
 Consider your relationship and any amazing memories you already have, such as the location of your first date, the park where you shared your first kiss or even the country that you went to on your first holiday together as a couple.
 For some, it could be as simple as watching a movie and you suddenly acting out her favorite scene ending in the proposal.
 Or it could be as extravagant as planning a surprise party for her birthday where her family and friends can share at the moment.

 Speak From The Heart

 It doesn’t matter what you say as long as you say something.
 Try not to read from a prepared speech, as at best you’ll lose the intimacy of the moment, and at worst it’ll look staged.
 Remember, if you’re feeling a bit nervous slowdown, take a deep breath, and start again.
 It’s ok if you cry because your partner will probably be crying too.
 As long as you tell them why you love them and what it means to have them in your life, it will be an incredibly special moment.

 Try to avoid spontaneously proposing, as it can seem a little lackluster and ill thought out.
 Every person wants to have the thrill of seeing a glimmering ring nestling inside a small box.
 Pick one that you know they’ll love.
 Consider different styles such as solitaire ring settings, and ask advice from their best friend.
 But make sure that they don’t blab beforehand and ruin your surprise!
 Don’t feel like you need to spend a fortune on the ring itself.
 Although it is a symbol of the incredible commitment that the two of you are making and it should honor that bond, the cost isn’t everything.

 Understand Your Bride To Be

-Keep these tips in mind while planning your proposal, and it will be definitely be a special moment.
+Keep these tips in mind while planning your proposal, dress your best and it will definitely be a special moment.
 Best of luck!